-City review periods are May 1 - October 31 and November 1 - April 30 of each year.
-All full time regular employees must have either a supervisor/manager or 360 Review performed by their manager and/or team once these periods are complete.
+The City review period is November 1 - October 31 of each year.
+All full time regular employees must have either a supervisor/manager or 360 Review performed by their manager and/or team once this period is complete, along with a Performance Review Check-in conducted in May of each year.
 Employee review data must be collected and compiled by someone other than the employee directly.